OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 The engine shall then try to club the rules that use the ports defined in groups of their own and put them on top of the list of rules to be matched against traffic on "priority".

+The ``flowbits`` option carries flowbits detection specific settings.
+With ``max-per-signature`` setting, it is possible to define how many times flowbits keyword can be seen in any one signature.

 *Example 4	Detection-engine grouping tree*